-The Center for Urban Science and Progress (CUSP) aims to unite two extraordinarily profound developments in human history in order to improve the lives of citizens around the globe:
+The Center for Urban Science and Progress (CUSP) unites two extraordinarily profound developments in human history in order to improve the lives of citizens around the globe:

-CUSP will instrument New York City and use existing data from a network of agencies to transform the city into a living laboratory and classroom.
-It will make sense of the vast amount of data it collects to help cities around the world become more productive, more livable, more equitable, and more resilient.
+CUSP instruments New York City and uses existing data from a network of agencies to transform the city into a living laboratory and classroom.
+It uses the vast amount of data it collects to help cities around the world become more productive, more livable, more equitable, and more resilient.

-As it develops new expertise through research and new experts through educational programs such as a master’s degree and an advanced certificate, CUSP will become the world’s leading authority in the emerging field of urban informatics — the collection, integration, and analysis of data to understand and improve urban systems and quality of life.
+As CUSP develops new expertise through research and new experts through its educational programs, CUSP is becoming the world’s leading authority in the emerging field of urban informatics — the collection, integration, and analysis of data to understand and improve urban systems and quality of life.

 In 2012, New York City challenged top institutions around the world to design an applied science campus that would make the city a world capital of science and technology, as well as dramatically grow its economy.
 New York University and NYU-Poly, along with a consortium of world-class universities and some of the foremost international tech companies, proposed CUSP, a new kind of academic center that functions in collaboration with the city itself.